rochoa85/PepFun2/README.md

 If you use PepFun in your work, please cite the following papers:

 * 'PepFun: Open Source Protocols for Peptide-Related Computational Analysis', Molecules, 2021.
 Link: https://www.mdpi.com/1420-3049/26/6/1664
-* 'PepFun 2.0: improved protocols for the analysis of natural and modified peptides', Bioinformatics, 2023.
+* 'PepFun 2.0: improved protocols for the analysis of natural and modified peptides'.

 ## Support